2-Month-Old’s Sleep Schedule

 Wake windows to help shape your baby’s sleep and as their circadian rhythm matures sleep consolidates at night, reducing naps and extending wake windows over time.

-This a process, andwill take time.
-The act of falling asleep is a learned skill and your baby needs the space and time to practice and master it.
+This a process, and will take time.
 Using an app like the Smart Sleep Coach by Pampers™ can help guide you through this time and help your baby become a strong independent sleeper.

 What is a 2-month-old’s wake window?